galenwp/urbit.org/content/understanding-urbit/people-history.md

 If you’re somewhat technical and you’d like to help and contribute, [install Urbit](/using/install) and consider [applying for a grant](https://grants.urbit.org/s).

 If you’re interested in homesteading a community when OS 1 comes out, [apply here](/community/community-grants).

-Or if you’re curious to try Hoon School, [let us know](/community/hoonschool).